rpalstra/palstra.com/content/posts/wordpress/index.md

 Now a lot of the PHP and WordPress headaches are gone, with this site being built by a GitHub Deployment or Netlify Deploy.
-I've been moving around some static sites between GitHub Pages, AWS S3 with Clouddflare and Netlify and for now am staying at that last one.
+I've been moving around some static sites between GitHub Pages, AWS S3 with Cloudflare and Netlify and for now am staying at that last one.
 Moving around a static website and changing the pipeline output to a new destination seems a lot easier than any WordPress I've ever migrated.